alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Fork the branch for the FEIM presentation and freeze it
 - [ ] Add Sections - Extract the names from the XSLX file.
 This will require some template changes
 - [ ] Add alert when there is still Excel files in processing
+- [ ] When deleting an excell, update the active CSV's to a previous version

 ## 04/12/2025